lyssphacker/talks/seminar-on-object-oriented-programming/seminar-on-object-oriented-programming.md

 21:08to it internally as it will simply
 21:10refuse it may put you may take your name
 21:13and give it to the principal later if
+21:17you've done something wrong but so

+### Assignment has to be replaced by "advice"

+this
-21:17you've done something wrong but so this 21:20notion of absolute control that messages 21:23can't be commands and the other one is 21:27because the object is no longer a data
+21:20notion of absolute control that messages 21:23can't be commands and the other one is 21:27because the object is no longer a data